landy2005/solaris-extra-snmp/README.md

 This is a small script to add additional useful variables for SNMP monitoring under Solaris.
-It's known to be compatible with Solaris 11 Express and Solaris 11.
+It's known to be compatible with Solaris 11 Express and Solaris 11 as well as OpenIndiana 151a8.
 When deployed, it provides the following additional information:

     NYMNETWORKS-MIB::zfsFilesystemName.1 = STRING: "ext"